P ≠ RP Proof

 this same input or reducing the instance of the

-Maj2/3-XG-SAT constructed with S to instance of another problem, of course.
-In general, to reduce in polynomial time an instance
+some instance of another problem, of course.
+In

-the Proposition 4.1.
-We will see below that to decide the Maj2/3-XG-SAT without simulating the
+impossible, by the proof of the Proposition 4.1.
+We will see below that to

-running of S – or do it in a running
+decide the Maj2/3-XG-SAT without simulating the running of S – or do it in a running time upper bounded by any fixed (or even

-time upper bounded by a fixed integer polynomial function of |w| – is impossible, too:
+non-fixed) integer polynomial function of |w| –

-any input, decide the Maj2/3-XG-SAT problem.
+decide the Maj2/3-XG-SAT problem.

 Proof.
 Let S encoded into w be